cman10/GlassClock/README.md

-# Relaxing Clock PWA 🕐✨
+# Glass Clock PWA 🕐✨

 A beautiful, calming Progressive Web Application (PWA) designed for mindfulness and relaxation.
 Built with React, TypeScript, and modern web technologies.